 Take a moment together to relax.
 Your child will mobilize their breathing, relax their muscles and practice positive visualization.
 Note that it is also possible to find dedicated audios on YouTube.

 6. Get some fresh air with your child

 Nature offers many benefits.
 It allows you to recharge your batteries and to calm down.
 Note that this universe is conducive to confidence.
 Your child will probably have less trouble opening up and confiding in you about their discomfort.

 Your child may feel your tension.
 In 2010, a study revealed that 52% of parents admitted to being stressed by their children's schooling.
 Their children could no longer cope with this pressure.
 You probably fear for their future, you want them to succeed.
 This race for excellence can push your child to stop wanting to go to school, which can lead to a school phobia.
 Make sure you don't show your anxiety to your child.
 If you feel the need, talk to those around you or a qualified psychologist.

 8. Try pet therapy

 Stress is a normal reaction to difficult situations.
-Children's lack of communication makes them manage and express their stress differently from adults.
+Children's lack of communication makes them manage and express their worries differently from adults.
 Listening is therefore essential.
-You can also contact our certified psychologists who will help you find tips to reduce this stress and also understand where this malaise comes from.
+You can also contact our certified psychologists who will help you find tips to reduce this tension and also understand where this malaise comes from.